cckolon/cckolon.github.io/_posts/2026-01-01-jfmm-semantic-search.md

 </body>
 ```

 In the hyperlink for the next page, we add the seen IDs in the query parameters!
-This information doesn't need to be stored anywhere special on the client, because it's written into the HTML itself, and Javascript is unnecessary.
-On the next page:
+This information doesn't need to be stored anywhere special on the client, because it's written into the HTML itself.
+The next page might look like:

 ```html
 <!--url: jfmm.net/search?query=test+query&seen=2,4,6,8-->